-- 317. The allocation to County Governments' equitable revenue share of Ksh 405.07 billion in FY 2025/26 is informed by the following prevailing circumstances: - i) Trends in the performance of revenue (this was taken into consideration in determining the Ksh 17.64 billion increases in equitable share of revenue in FY2025/26); - ii) Increased expenditures for National Government for purposes of debt servicing coupled with a weakened shilling against the dollar; - iii) The Government commitment to implement a fiscal consolidation plan targeting to reduce the fiscal deficit to 3.9 percent of GDP in FY 2025/26.
-This is designed to slow down accumulation of public debt, improve primary surplus thereby achieve fiscal sustainability; - iv) Financing constraints due to limited access to finance in the domestic and international financial markets; and - v) The National Government continues to solely bear shortfalls in revenue in any given financial year whereas the County Governments continue to receive their full allocation despite the budget cuts affecting the national government The above proposed equitable share for FY 2025/26 of Ksh 405.07 billion is equivalent to 25.79 percent of the last audited and approved actual revenues raised nationally of Ksh 1,570,563 million for FY 2020/21 pursuant to Article 203(3) of the Constitution.
+320. The allocation to County Governments' equitable revenue share of Ksh 405.07 billion in FY 2025/26 is informed by the following prevailing circumstances:

+- i) Trends in the performance of revenue (this was taken into consideration in determining the Ksh 17.64 billion increases in equitable share of revenue in FY 2025/26); - ii) The Government commitment to implement a fiscal consolidation plan targeting to reduce fiscal deficit to 4.3 percent of GDP in FY 2025/26 and 2.7 percent of GDP over the medium term.
+This is designed to slow down accumulation of public debt, improve primary surplus thereby achieve fiscal sustainability; - iii) Financing constraints due to limited access to finance in the domestic and international financial markets; and - iv) The National Government continues to solely bear shortfalls in revenue in any given financial year whereas the County Governments continue to receive their full allocation despite the budget cuts affecting the National Government.